vegu-ai/talemate/docs/user-guide/clients/index.md

 ## Why multiple clients?

-Unlike other, similar projects, Talemate supports and encourages use of multiple clients.
-We belief it makes sense to give certain tasks to certain models.
+Talemate supports and encourages use of multiple clients.
+We believe it makes sense to give certain tasks to certain models.
 Some models may be more suited for for management tasks, while others may be better at creative tasks.

-It is however, perfectly fine to just use a single client for all tasks if you prefer.
+It is, however, perfectly fine to just use a single client for all tasks if you prefer.

 ## Client setup instructions